Exclavia/ExsNetworkScan/README.md

 git clone https://github.com/tjwehler/Network-Scanner
 ```

- You **have** to make sure to set your networks default gateway IP in the [config](https://github.com/tjwehler/Network-Scanner/blob/master/default_gateway.config) file.

- Easy way to get your default gateway IP is to just open **command prompt** and type: `ipconfig`

- Your gateway IP (A common one is `192.168.1.1`, however this is not standard) will be labeled as `Default Gateway` usually at the bottom of the list on whichever network adapter you use.

-You also need an API key for the mac address lookup service.
-It's free at [maclookup.app](https://my.maclookup.app/)

-Once you get a key, replace the line in the [apikey](https://github.com/tjwehler/Network-Scanner/blob/master/apikey.config) config.

- ## Usage
+ ## Usage and Setup
  You can either run via the `run.bat` or by running the `main.py` script.

+ On first run you will be prompted to set your default gateway IP and to set an API Key for the vendor lookup service.

+ To get your gateway IP, open command prompt and type: `ipconfig` It will be labeled as default gateway.

+ To get an API Key (It's free and it stops lookup rate limits), create an account at https://my.maclookup.app/login

  ## Requirements